network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 shift the focus away from purely quantifying network quality through throughput and idle latency.

-In this document we describe a methodology for measuring bufferbloat and its impact on the user-experience.
+In this document, we describe a methodology for measuring bufferbloat and its impact on the user-experience.
 We create the term "Responsiveness under working conditions" to make it more user-accessible.
 We focus on using protocols that are most commonly used in end-user use-cases, as performance enhancing proxies and traffic classification